acarsy01/hsfs/README.md

 ## Example usage

-To use (or learn usage), you can visit [Guide page on Wiki](https://github.com/acarsy01/hsfs/wiki/Guide).
+To use (or learn to use), you can visit [Guide page on Wiki](https://github.com/acarsy01/hsfs/wiki/Guide).

 ## Notes